Code4HR/open-health-inspection-app/README.md

 open-health-inspection-app
 ==========================

 The frontend for Code for Hampton Roads' Open Health Inspection Data app.
-Built using Angular, Bootstrap, and jQuery.
+Built using AngularJS and Bootstrap.

 __How to contribute__
 * You'll need to install NodeJS, which can be found [here](nodejs.org).